 The Loan Repayment Assistance Program Application and the Loan Repayment Assistant Program Recertification Form will be available in late November on the law school’s Symplicity system.
 William & Mary Law School Graduates who do not have access to Symplicity may complete this form.
 Once access to Symplicity is granted, go to the Document Library.
 Under "Type" select "LRAP."
 The application/renewal deadline is late-January.

-The John Levy Loan Repayment Fund, established in honor of Professor Emeritus John Levy for his lifelong commitment to public service and his distinguished career safeguarding the rights of the unrepresented and underrepresented.
+- The John Levy Loan Repayment Fund, established in honor of the late Professor John Levy for his lifelong commitment to public service and his distinguished career safeguarding the rights of the unrepresented and underrepresented.

-The Gregory A. Presnell Loan Repayment Assistance Fund, provided by The Honorable Gregory A. Presnell, U.S. District Judge, who earned his undergraduate degree from William & Mary in 1964.
+- The Gregory A. Presnell Loan Repayment Assistance Fund, provided by The Honorable Gregory A. Presnell, Senior U.S. District Judge, who earned his undergraduate degree from William & Mary in 1964.